citp/privacy-policy-historical/b/bo/bow/bowlbrunswick.com.md

 **Contact Information**

-If you feel that we are not abiding by this privacy policy or if you have questions regarding the policy, you may contact our privacy liaison using the following information.
+If you feel that we are not abiding by this privacy policy or if you have questions regarding the policy, you may contact our Privacy Liaison using the following information.

 Privacy Liaison
 Brunswick Corporation